Overnight Camp at YMCA Camp Campbell

 What happens if my child does not pass the health check?

-If your child has a fever, they will be not be able to attend camp that day.
-They may return after 24 hours symptom-free.
-We will recheck their temperature when they come back to camp to ensure that they no longer have a fever.
+If your child has a fever of 100.4°F or higher, they will not be able to attend camp that day.
+They may return after being fever-free for at least 24 hours without the use of fever-reducing medications.
+We will recheck their temperature upon return to ensure they are healthy enough to rejoin camp activities.

 Where is the nearest hospital?